Eddington-Residents-Association/website/docs/handbook.md

 Anyone can register their car using the [JustPark app](https://www.justpark.com/) or one of the central parking machines.
 Once you register your visit, the first hour is free and then it's roughly £2 per hour thereafter.
 Maximum parking time limits apply via this method, normally of two or four hours.
 Full information on the [Cashless on-site parking info sheet](https://portal.eddington-cambridge.co.uk/_downloads/Eddington-Parking-Information_202309.pdf).

-Residents and their visitors parking in these public spaces can use a separate system to register for a 24 period, and for a reduced fee (flat £2.80 at the time of writing).
+Residents and their visitors parking in these public spaces can use a separate system to register for a 24 hour period, and for a reduced fee (flat £2.80 at the time of writing).
 From January 2025 [RingGo](https://ringgo.co.uk/download) provides this service through its app - location code 829644.
 A limit of 100 days per year is applied per household to prevent a small number of residents from monopolising the limited spaces.

+Where on-street signs refer to a "permit" they mean either of the above two methods of registration.
+There are no monthly or annual permits available for on-street parking.

 90 minutes of free parking without registration is available for users of Sainsbury's and Argos in their underground car park.
 18 hours of free parking without registration is available at Madingley Park & Ride.